telerik/kendo-ui-core/docs/controls/interactivity/sortable/integration.md

 >
 > The `data-value-update` approach works with regular inputs.
 However, you must configure the Kendo UI widgets manually as they do not support the `data-value-update` attribute.

-For runnable examples, refer to the article on [how to use the Sortable with Grids in batch editing mode]({% slug howto_usesortablewithgrid_inbatchediting_sortable %}), or to the article on [how to use the Sortable with Grids in batch editing mode within an AngularJS application]({% slug howto_usesortablewith_gridinbatcheditablemode_angular_sortable %}).
+For runnable examples, refer to the article on [how to use the Sortable with Grids in инцелл editing mode]({% slug howto_usesortablewithgrid_inincellediting_sortable %}), or to the article on [how to use the Sortable with Grids in batch editing mode within an AngularJS application]({% slug howto_usesortablewith_gridinbatcheditablemode_angular_sortable %}).

 ## Sortable and ListView